 We recommend paying attention to the behavior of the most important features since significant changes might confuse the model and cause higher errors.

 For example, in a Boston house pricing dataset, we can see a new segment with values of TAX above 600 but the low value of the target (house price).

-Here are our suggestions on when to use it—best combined with the Data Drift report.1.
-Before model retraining.
+1. Before model retraining.
 Before feeding fresh data into the model, you might want to verify whether it even makes sense.